timvideos/hdmi2usb.tv/_posts/2015-10-01-crowdsupply-champion-last-chance.md

 ---
 layout: post
-title:  "CrowdSupply.com - Last Chance to Apply for the Champion Program!"
+title:  "Last Chance to Apply for the Champion Program!"
 date:   2015-10-01 10:00:00
 categories: crowdsupply opsis numato
 ---

 <a href="https://www.crowdsupply.com/numato-lab/opsis/updates/1840">
-<i>This item is cross posted from the CrowdSupply.com crowd funding Campaign.</i>
+<i>This item is cross posted from the CrowdSupply.com crowdfunding campaign.</i>
 </a>

 > Just a reminder: you have just over 24 hours left to put in your submission